sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 I also grabbed [Fira Sans](https://github.com/mozilla/Fira), [IBM Plex Sans](https://github.com/IBM/plex/releases), [Courier Code](https://fontlibrary.org/en/font/courier-code) (which I think I like better than [Courier Prime](https://quoteunquoteapps.com/courierprime/)),  and [JetBrains Mono NL](https://www.jetbrains.com/lp/mono/), my favorite monospaced font.

-Tip: If you want to install a bunch of ttf fonts at once, a nice way to do it is `mkdir ~/.local/share/fonts` and then `cp` all your `*.tff` files into that directory.
+Tip: If you want to install a bunch of ttf fonts at once, a nice way to do it is `mkdir ~/.local/share/fonts` and then `cp` all your `*.ttf` font files into that directory.
 Next, run `fc-cache -f -v` to force a refresh of your font cache.
 This will also display all the locations your system looks for font files.

 ## Closing Thoughts / Future Plans